epsilonlabs/epsilon-sigma-builders/README.md

 ```
 Later, you can add *modelA* to the models used by an Epsilon engine.
 Look at [Epsilon-Executors](https://github.com/epsilonlabs/Epsilon-Executors) for a related API that can be used to run Epsilon scripts from non-eclipse environments.

+## Using the builders

+Our Wiki provides detailed information on how to use the different builders.

 ## Developing a new builder